On radius of convergence of $q$-deformed real numbers: Miscellaneous experiments

 Indeed, a direct computation gives

 Note that~$221=13\cdot17$, the factors under the radical are $q$-versions of these numbers.
+Quite remarkably, the polynomial under the radical is a palindrome polynomial (for a general result; see~\cite{LMG}).
 The radius of convergence is equal to the absolute value of the minimal root of the polynomial under the radical, which can be found explicitly. \end{ex}

 We wonder if for other quadratic irrationals the radius of convergence is an algebraic number of degree~$2^n$ (like in the theory of ruler-and-compass construction) as it was for~$\varphi,\sqrt{2}$, and for the above example, but we have no explicit formulas in general.